Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Riemannian Orbifold Background

 \end{enumerate} \end{definition}

-We conclude our discussion of the basic properties of Riemannian orbifolds by describing their singular stratification.
-Define an equivalence relation on $\orb$ by saying that two points in $\mathcal O$ are \emph{isotropy equivalent} if they have the same isotropy type (this is well defined by Definition~\ref{def:iso} part~\ref{it:welldef}).
+We conclude our discussion of the basic properties of orbifolds by describing their singular stratification.

+\begin{notarem} Let $\orb$ be an orbifold. \begin{enumerate} \item Define an equivalence relation on $\orb$ by saying that two points in $\mathcal O$ are \emph{isotropy equivalent} if they have the same isotropy type.
 The connected components of the isotropy equivalence classes of $\orb$ form a smooth stratification of $\orb$.
-When the corresponding isotropy type is non-trivial these strata are called \emph{singular strata}.
-Note that in the literature, the requirement that a singular stratum be connected is sometimes dropped.
+The strata whose corresponding isotropy types are non-trivial are called \emph{singular strata}.
+(In the literature, the requirement that a singular stratum be connected is sometimes dropped.)